boazbk/tcs/lec_10_efficient_alg.md

 :::

 > # {.exercise title="exponential time algorithm for longest path" #longest-path-ex}
+The naive algorithm for computing the longest path in a given graph could take more than $n!$ steps.
 Give a $poly(n)2^n$ time algorithm for the longest path problem in $n$ vertex graphs.^[__Hint:__ Use dynamic programming to compute for every $s,t \in [n]$ and $S \subseteq [n]$ the value $P(s,t,S)$ which equals $1$ if there is a simple path from $s$ to $t$ that uses exactly the vertices in $S$.
 Do this iteratively for $S$'s of growing sizes.]

 > # {.exercise title="2SAT algorithm" #twosat_ex}